newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/payment-structure-non-medical-trans.md

 urlSlug: payment-structure
 name: Determine Your Payment Structure
 id: determine-payment-structure
----
+summaryDescriptionMd: >-
   As a non-medical transport company, you may want to consider customer payment options that require an application process.
 ---

-### Payment Options
+## Payment Options

 - Accept payment directly from your customer
 - Bill `Medicaid|Medicaid` through contractor work with `Logisticare|logisticare` or a medical care facility, like a nursing home